FREE service call with any repair over $250 Call (343) 700-1077

 We lubricate every moving part with a lithium-based or silicone garage door lubricant, never grease or WD-40.
 That means the rollers, hinges, bearings, springs and the opener rail.
 Proper lubrication is what makes a door run quietly and stops metal wearing on metal.

 A grinding or rumbling door almost always traces back to dry rollers, loose hinges or a track that has drifted out of alignment.
 We tighten the hardware, true the tracks, and replace worn nylon or steel rollers, which is usually all it takes to fix a noisy garage door.
-If a roller has jumped its track entirely, that is a separate off-track garage door repair we can do the same visit.
+If a roller has jumped its track entirely, that is a separate off-track repair we can do the same visit.

 Opener, safety sensors and auto-reverse we test